 The first half of the year

 In Jan my wife’s grandfather was diagnosed with advanced Alzheimer’s.
 He was placed into a nursing home and my wife was made his guardian in Feb.
-We spent all of our free time from then to June to inventory and repair his estate.
+We spent all of our free time from then to June conducting an inventory and listing repairs to his estate.

 After getting the inventory under control, my parents moved up from Denver.
 They were just as sick of the traffic, crowds, and cost of the Front Range as I was.
 So after visiting a couple of times, they decided to spend their retirement here.